 25. Viking Back Tattoo

 You do not need to see your body art every day for it to be meaningful to you, which is why so many people opt for back tattoos.
 The large, relatively flat area allows you to choose a design that is big or detailed.
-It is also easy to cover up or show off if you wish and is considered low to moderate on the pain scale.
+It is also easy to cover up or show off if you wish and is considered low to moderate on the tattoo pain chart scale.
 That said, the closer you get to the hips or spine, the more discomfort you will experience.
 Also, getting inked on your spine can be problematic if you need spinal surgery or injection like an epidural, so be mindful of this before getting a tattoo.
 The reason is that it can increase the risk of infection.

 Who are the Vikings?